panpanfei/Phase-only-Image-Based-Kernel-Estimation-for-Blind-Motion-Deblurring/ReadMe.md

 IMPORTANT NOTE
 ----------------
 1. Note that the algorithm sometimes may converge to an incorrect result.
 When you obtain such an incorrect result, please re-try to deblur with slightly changed parameters (e.g., using large blur kernel sizes, fast, or iter_num).

 2. Should you have any questions regarding this code and the corresponding results, please contact Liyuan.Pan@anu.edu.au

 3. For the non-uniform blur, please refer to our paper and use a multi-patch strategy.
-For example, we segment the image into small patches in size 80*80 with an overlapping of 30 pixels.
+For example, we segment the image into small patches in 80*80 with overlapping at 30 pixels.

 ### Notes for reproducing.
 1. Following the equations in our paper